jupyter/governance/conduct/code_of_conduct.md

    * Repeated harassment of others.
 In general, if someone asks you to stop, then stop

 6. **Moderate your expectations**.
-Many in our community volunteer their time and/or have multiple responsibilities.
-It's unlikely they are purposefully ignoring issues, refusing to engage in discussion, avoiding features, etc.
-   Chances are, they need to attend to other aspects of their lives.
+Please respect that community members choose how they spend their time in the project.
+A thoughtful question about your expectations is preferable to demands for another person's time.

 7. **When we disagree, try to understand why**.
 Disagreements, both social and technical, happen all the time and Jupyter is no exception.
 Try to